 - Now add the fried nuts, raisins, sugar and 4 cups of water, simmer the heat, cover the wok with an airtight lid and let the polao to cook till the rice is cooked perfectly.
 It will take at least 15 minutes.

-- When the rice will be cooked perfectly, open the lid, if you wish may add 1 tablespoon of ghee now to enrich the polao, stand the polao for 10 minutes and serve.
+- When the rice will be cooked perfectly, open the lid, if you wish may add 1 tablespoon of ghee now to enrich the polao, 1 teaspoon rose water.
+Stand the polao for 10 minutes and serve.

 - If you want to make it in pressure cooker, add 3 cups of water instead of 4 cups, close the lid with whistle, wait for 2 whistles on high heat turn off the heat and let the pressure release itself. (before adding the water to the pressure cooker, other steps are the same, and this whole process will be in to cooker instead of the wok).
 When all the pressures will be released, open the cooker, wait for 15 minutes for standing time and then serve.